MasonStooksbury/Brainfuck-Interpreters/InProgress/cobol/README.md

 `cobol -V` should run now

 Create a cobol.cob file with your COBOL code
-Compile with `cobol -t- cobol.cob`
+Compile with `cobol -t- cobol.cbl`
-Run with `cobol` once the .exe is made
+Run with `cobol test.txt` once the .exe is made